Regularly updated, this webpage can give you the latest information on:

 Priority Group 9.
 All those 50 years of age and over.

 Priority Group 10.
-Those aged 18 and over can access their vaccine.
+Those aged 18 and over, including those who are 3 months away from their 18th birthday, can access their vaccine.
 Please go online to the national booking service www.nhs.uk/covid-vaccination or call 119.
 Or wait to be contacted by your GP.
+Or attend a walk in or mobile site.

 Timings of the vaccine roll-out